DoriniTT/aiida-teros/README.md

 - **Surface Phase Diagram**: This plot shows the variation of the chemical potential of the first element (e.g., Ag, Δμ_Ag) and the variation of the chemical potential of oxygen (Δμ_O).
 The most stable surface terminations are identified in this diagram, providing insights into how both elements contribute to surface stability under different conditions.

 The generated plots are saved in the directory `thermo_results/ternary`.

+Additionally, a LaTeX table is generated that contains the parameters used for calculating the surface Gibbs free energy for ternary oxides.
+The table provides transparency regarding the specific parameters used in the main equation, including:

+- **Termination**: The label of the termination.
+- **Number of Atoms**: The number of atoms of each element in the slab.
+- **Θ**: Represents the difference in energy between the slab total energy and the reference energies.

+The LaTeX table is saved in the file `thermo_results/ternary/termination_parameters_table.tex`.
+This table is useful if the user wants to create their own plots as well.

 ### Common Output Descriptions:
 For all the categories above, the outputs are stored in consistent AiiDA node types: